ToshihitoKon/go-subst/README.md

 ## Lisence

-This project is licensed under the MIT License, see the LICENSE.txt and CREDIT files for details.
+This project is licensed under the MIT License, see the LICENSE and CREDITS files for details.

 ## Motivation